 COMPONENTS

-3.1 The frame body material shall be made of electric resistance butt-welded steel tube (ERW) conforming to IS 2039, shall be rust-free and shall be shall be plated chromium over nickel in accordance with Service Grade No. 3 of IS 1068 or powder coated to prevent rusting.
+3.1 The frame body material shall be made of electric resistance butt-welded steel tube (ERW) conforming to IS 2039 (Part 1 to 3), shall be rust-free and shall be shall be plated chromium over nickel in accordance with Service Grade No. 3 of IS 1068 or powder coated to prevent rusting.
 Mild steel sheets strip as specified in IS 6911 shall be used for base of the frame.
 The body fabricated shall be in compliance with IS 4033.
 The frame shall be provided with four non-skid lockable castors conforming to IS 4034 for easy movement of the blood donor couch.

-NOTE: Other suitable material as agreed between manufacturer and purchaser is also acceptable, subject to compliance to other requirements of this Standard.
+NOTE — Other suitable material as agreed between manufacturer and purchaser is also acceptable, subject to compliance to other requirements of this standard.

 3.2 Interwoven high grade leatherette as specified in IS 577 shall be used as upholstery for the blood donor couch.

-3.3 Non-deformable soft Polyurethane (PU) foam shall be used in the blood donor couch to provide cushioned comfort to the patient.
+3.3 Non-deformable soft polyurethane (PU) foam shall be used in the blood donor couch to provide cushioned comfort to the patient.

 CONSTRUCTIONAL REQUIREMENTS